 By Sabrina Balmick, Marketing Manager, ACA Talent

 Recruiting isn’t always easy, but keeping new hires can be even tougher, which is why a smooth employee onboarding process is critical to employee engagement and retention.

 Companies often spend a great deal of time, effort, and money recruiting top talent.
-However, onboarding is where all of that hard work culminates, and you can see whether employees will be successful or if they will stay.
+However, employee onboarding is where all of that hard work culminates, and you can see whether hires will be successful or if they will stay.

-A company’s onboarding process, like its recruiting process, serves as a tangible extension of its culture and what a new employee can expect.
+A company’s employee onboarding process, like its recruiting process, serves as a tangible extension of its culture and what a new hire can expect.

 Authenticity and transparency are both important for today’s job seeker, and they continue to be important across the employee lifecycle.